 Many misinterpret diversity as if it’s creating a quota for diverse group; that’s not the case, it’s more about creating an environment where people from different cultural backgrounds, genders, races, and religions can feel comfortable to sit at the same table and build something.
 Can you highlight that part a bit?

 Unfortunately, there’s often people who complain about diversity and inclusion initiatives – and these people are mostly the privileged people who never had to worry about structural marginalization or harassment.
-A good example of this is the reaction to a Mastodon post we did about hiring:

 Can you talk about some of the diversity related efforts that you are aware of?